flycheck/flycheck/doc/manual/usage.rst

    window, the error list is updated to show the errors of the new buffer or window.

+When you move the point in the current buffer while the error list is visible, all errors at point and at the current line are highlighted in the error list with :face:`flycheck-error-list-highlight-at-point` and :face:`flycheck-error-list-highlight` respectively.

+.. face:: flycheck-error-list-highlight-at-point

+   The face for highlighting the errors at point in the error list.

+.. face:: flycheck-error-list-highlight

+   The face for highlighting the errors at the current line in the error list.

 Ultimately, you can clear all reported errors at once:

 .. command:: flycheck-clear